 Yuki Kihara, who works in Aotearoa and her birthplace of Sāmoa, questions misconceptions and teases out latent texture.
 Her 2004–5 photographic triptych, Faʻafafine: In the Manner of a Woman (the subtitle translates the title), points to complex understandings of gender and sexuality in Sāmoa that have long been threatened by colonial dogma.
 Using her own likeness, Kihara plays with stereotypes of the ‘dusky maiden’ and the highly sexed Pacific woman.
 The work resonates not only with images associated with European voyages, but also with photographs of the late 19th and early 20th centuries.
 There is an especially strong connection with the work of the Pākehā New Zealander Thomas Andrew, who lived in Sāmoa from 1891 to 1939.
 His career testifies to the strong interest of New Zealand in Sāmoa even before the former occupied the latter in 1914, and before the rise of labour migration from Sāmoa in the mid-20th century.

-Faʻafafine parodies romantic, eroticised pictures of the sort taken by Andrew, the combination of potted plants, painted backdrop, mat, and chaise longue emphasising their artificiality.
+Faʻafafine parodies romantic, eroticised pictures of the sort taken by Andrew—the combination of potted plants, painted backdrop, mat, and chaise longue emphasising their artificiality.
 The work also critiques suites of images of indigenous women by photographers like the Australian Charles Bayliss, in which the subjects are shown in varying degrees of undress.
 Kihara moves from ‘grass-skirted’, to naked, to exposing her penis.
-By her pose, she recalls Venus, that well-worn excuse for depicting a sexualised woman in the Western tradition.
-She has a self-possession I associate with another figure (herself linked to art historical Venuses): Édouard Manet’s Olympia of 1863.
+By her pose, she recalls Venus, that well-worn excuse for showing a sexualised woman in the Western tradition.
+She has the self-possession of another figure, herself linked to art historical Venuses: the sex worker in Édouard Manet’s Olympia of 1863.
 I think of successors of Manet with an appetite for the ‘exotic’ and ‘primitive’, such as Paul Gauguin and Pablo Picasso.
 Over the centuries, countless Europeans have pictured Moana (Pacific) people.
-Their often-perverse visions have flowed around the world.
+Their often-perverse visions have flowed round the world.
 Now, Kihara directs the course.

 1. Roberta Thornley, Crying My Mother’s Tears (Meme), 2010.
 Collection of Christchurch Art Gallery Te Puna o Waiwhetū.
 2. Fiona Pardington, Choker, 1994.
 Collection of the Museum of New Zealand Te Papa Tongarewa.